UMO Helsinki Jazz Orchestra

 Today, about 45 years later, Pasborg has finally realized his old dream and seen the release of the album Ritual Dances (2022), on which he interprets parts of Stravinsky’s The Firebird (1910) as well as of The Rite of Spring with two orchestras.
 This is not his first attempt, though, seeing that he already played the same compositions, which he arranged and expanded, on the album The Firebirds (2015).
 The latter featured, however, “just” a trio of keyboardist, tenor saxophonist and drummer.

 The core orchestra on Ritual Dances is the Danish eighteen-strong Blood Sweat Drum + Bass, and it is augmented by extra soloists.
 Nonetheless, the record also features UMO Helsinki Jazz Orchestra on two of the by far longest pieces – tenor saxophonist Jussi Kannaste (b.
 1976) and keyboardist Seppo Kantonen (b.
 1963) as soloists.
 The pieces were recorded by the Finnish Broadcasting Company in October 2019 at G Livelab, Helsinki, where UMO, led by Ville Vannemaa, already played all of Pasborg’s arrangements and Jens Christian Jensen’s orchestrations to be found on the album.
-At Tampere Jazz Happening, Pasborg and UMO will join together for similar intents for the second time now.
+At Tampere Jazz Happening, Pasborg and UMO will join together for similar intents for the third time now.

 PHOTOS © Heikki Kynsijärvi, Ditte Valente